solidstudiosh/ocpp-virtual-charge-point/README.md

 ```
 WS_URL - websocket endpoint
 CP_ID - ID of this VCP
+CP_USERNAME - if used for OCPP Authentication, defaults to CP_ID if only PASSWORD defined
 PASSWORD - if used for OCPP Authentication, otherwise can be left blank
 ```